Vincent Astor: Mount Astor

 A mountain in Antarctica bears Astor's name.
 Rising to a height of 3,710 m, Mount Astor is located in the Hays Mountains of the Queen Maud Range, and was named by Rear Admiral Richard Byrd on his November 1929 expedition flight to the South Pole.
 Astor had been a contributing philanthropist to the expedition.

 Astor Challenge Cup

 In 1915, Vincent presented the Astor Challenge Cup trophy to the winner of the Astor Cup auto race.
-The original cup is now held by INDYCAR, LLC, which is a descendant of Fisher's Indianapolis Motor Speedway, as both are now owned by Roger Penske.
+The original cup is now held by INDYCAR, LLC, which is a descendant of Carl G. Fisher's Indianapolis Motor Speedway, as both are now owned by Roger Penske.
 On October 12, 2011, Indycar announced that the Astor Challenge Cup would be presented annually as the new championship trophy for the IndyCar Series.
 It was first presented to Dario Franchitti on February 13, 2012, during the organisation's State of INDYCAR address at Hilbert Circle Theatre.
 The winning driver and team owner are each presented with a scaled replica of the trophy during official INDYCAR business meetings.
 Since 2012, the trophy has been presented at the final race of the season.